where to look

 Come learn about ways to be involved in service during your time on campus and after!
 All members of the MIT community are invited to attend our biannual Community Service Fair.
 This event allows MIT students, staff, and faculty the opportunity to speak with representatives from various community organizations around the Greater Boston Area.
 It’s a great opportunity to find out about community service that matches your interests, and about various ways to be involved in service.

-Check out the PSC website for more information on the organizations participating!
+Check out the PKG Center website for more information on the organizations participating!

 - Feb 2: Super Sunday road race